 Train all clergy and staff in the above safety actions.
 Consider conducting the training virtually, or, if in-person, ensure that social distancing is maintained…”

-State of California Directions for the reopening of Faith Communities
+3) COVID -19 INDUSTRY GUIDANCE: Places of Worship and Providers of Religious Services and Cultural Ceremonies May 25, 2020 covid19.ca.gov

 Gov. Gavin Newsom released a framework Monday for reopening religious institutions that were ordered closed to the public due to the coronavirus pandemic